Rolling Grants

 What is the timeline for this opportunity?

-Applications are due on a rolling basis as long as funds are available.
+Applications are accepted on a rolling basis as long as funds are available.

 What do the grants support?

-A formalized version of our discretionary grants, Rolling Grants are intended to support urgent requests in the arts and humanities.
-The applicant must make the case for why the request is time-sensitive, i.e., why you cannot instead apply for an opportunity in our annual grant cycle.
+Rolling Grants are intended to support urgent requests in the arts and humanities.
+Applicants must make a case for why the request is time-sensitive, i.e., why they cannot apply for an opportunity in our annual grant cycle instead.

 How much can I apply for?